karunmehta-aigp/ai-pm-delivery-toolkit/README.md

 - source traceability and a validation checklist;
 - human approval before commitments, external communication, or system action.

----

 ## KM-PROMPT Method

-Use the KM-PROMPT method to create or improve any project-management prompt.

 | Element | Meaning | What to provide |
 |---|---|---|